WP2.3 Component Survey

 The R3 (final) release is planned for June 2026.
 This section helps us understand your plans for the remaining project period.

-Q11.1Does your pilot plan to integrate R3 (final release) components?
+Q10.1Does your use case plan to integrate R3 (final release) components?

 Final Remarks

-Q12.2In one sentence: what is the single biggest gap between where your pilot is today and where it needs to be?
+Q11.2In one sentence: what is the single biggest gap between where your use case is today and where it needs to be?

 END OF SURVEY